U.S. | Houston, Texas HQ

 Click on a Medical-Legal Topic to Take a Deeper Dive

 A Guess Isn’t Good Enough for a Jury

-If psychiatric damages are suspected, you will need solid information to present to a jury.
+If psychiatric damages are suspected, you will need solid medical information to present to a jury.

 Why Choose a Forensic Psychiatrist?

 A Forensic Psychiatrist has completed years of residency and fellowship training in diagnosis and treatment in the medical-legal context.
 This training is very different from that of a solely clinical psychiatrist.

 Psychiatrists without forensic training may miss what is important in the medico-legal overlap.

 Cases can, and do, proceed without expert assessment.
 This decision deprives the triers of fact—and attorneys—of necessary information to understand damages and value the case going into trial or settlement discussions.
 How can a jury arrive at appropriate damages unless they know what is the injury and how easy or hard it will be to treat?

 A Forensic Psychiatrist is the qualified and skilled doctor to serve in this capacity in many cases about those topics discussed below.